ClinGen/stanford-hci/doc/explanation.md

 ## How Docker is used in this project

 Docker is used to containerize the application, ensuring that it runs consistently across different environments.
-The project uses two Docker images:

-1. **Assets Image**: This image is based on `node:20.6.1-bookworm-slim` and is responsible for handling frontend assets (JavaScript and CSS).
-It installs necessary dependencies using `yarn` and builds the assets.

-2. **App Image**: This image is based on `python:3.13.0-slim-bookworm` and is responsible for running the Django application.
+The project uses an app image based on `python:3.13.0-slim-bookworm` and is responsible for running the Django application.
 It installs Python dependencies, collects static files, and runs the application using `gunicorn`.

 ### Docker Compose